 The Best Garmin Running Watches in 2018

-Every runner has different needs to take their runs to the next level.
-Whether you like to run marathons, like to stick to a budget, need something specific, or a little of everything, Garmin has vowed that they have a watch to fit your needs.
+Every runner has different needs when they run.
+Whether you run marathons, want to stick to a budget, prefer a multisport watch, or want a little of everything, Garmin has a watch to fit your needs.

 Top 3 Best and Favorites

-The first thing that stands out about this watch is the look.
+The first thing that stands out is that this is a big watch.
 Garmin watches seem to love industrial styles, and this watch is no exception to the rule.
-It’s also big, sporting an impressive 240 X 240 resolution display.
+With its size comes a large screen with 240 X 240 resolution.

 - The watch runs big and some users with smaller wrists may not get the right fit